 - Help prevent the development of diseases such as transmissible venereal tumours, testicular cancer and prostate problems

 - Reduce likelihood of (or interest in) roaming, thereby decreasing the risk of injury from car accidents and fighting

 - Prevents females from going into heat

-- Reduces distress which can be caused by recurrent heat
+- Reduces distress and pseudopregnancies which can be caused by recurrent heat

 - Eliminates the need for medicines (with possible side effects) that suppress heats

 GOOD TO KNOW

 Recovery is usually rapid and the relevant procedure only needs to be performed once in a pet’s life.
 You should speak to your veterinarian about the best time to book your pet in for desexing as optimal timing can vary between different species and breeds.